amalter/random-restaurant-generator-vanilla/README.md

 ## Specs

 - Written in vanilla JavaScript, CSS and HTML.
-- Pulls data from Google Spreadsheet containing vegan-friendly restaurants in the Seattle Region.
+- Pulls data from Google Spreadsheet API containing vegan-friendly restaurants in the Seattle Region.

 ### Version 1